401-project-SGON/Code-Academy-Style-App/documantation.md

 * The express router middleware provides the base routing capability.
 * A custom handle-errors module implements and extends the http-errors npm middleware package.
 * An auth middleware module leverages two npm modules (bcrypt, jsonwebtoken) and the module to provide user sign-up and user sign-in functionality as well as session authentication/authorization.
+* Oauth, Bearer and access control middleware.
 * The mongoose npm module is used for interaction with the mongo database

 ![](assets/flow.png)

 Individual resources (user,signin,signup...) have dedicated dynamic models.
 These models are the interface between the routers and mongo database.
 The dynamic model take in a request from a route and call it then return a response to the route once a request has been processed in the model.

-mongoose: The dynamic models leverage the required mongoose client module to create new schemas in the mongo database and to execute CRUD operations on mongo documents.
+mongoose & model: The dynamic models leverage the required mongoose client module to create new schemas in the mongo database and to execute CRUD operations on mongo documents.
 Currently supported resources include:
 - user
 - editor
 - admin